U.S. conservative radio provocateur and Trump ally Rush Limbaugh dies

 WASHINGTON (Reuters) - Provocative and polarizing U.S. talk radio luminary Rush Limbaugh, a leading voice on the American political right since the 1980s who boosted, and was honored by, former President Donald Trump, has died at age 70 after suffering from lung cancer, his wife said on Wednesday.

-Limbaugh, who pioneered the American media phenomenon of conservative talk radio and became an enthusiastic combatant in the U.S. culture wars, had announced in February 2020 that he had been diagnosed with advanced lung cancer.
-In a statement on Facebook announcing his death, his wife Kathryn Adams Limbaugh wrote, “Rush’s love for our country, and for all of you, will live on eternally.”
+Limbaugh, who pioneered the American media phenomenon of conservative talk radio and became an enthusiastic combatant in the U.S. culture wars, disclosed in February 2020 that he had been diagnosed with advanced lung cancer.
+In a statement announcing his death, his wife Kathryn Adams Limbaugh said, “Rush’s love for our country, and for all of you, will live on eternally.”

 He was loathed by liberals.
 Detractors such as Democratic former Senator Al Franken - a former comedian who wrote a book titled “Rush Limbaugh Is a Big Fat Idiot and Other Observations” - criticized him as a divisive figure who distorted facts.